Islandora/documentation/docs/user-documentation/datastreams.md

 ## Media Ownership

 Islandora 8 objects can have any number of media associated with them.
 Media advertise which object they belong to using a special field, "Media Of".
-By editing this field, you can change the what node owns the media, and therefore, where it gets displayed or managed.
+By editing this field, you can change what node owns the media, and therefore, where it gets displayed or managed.

 !!! note "Compared to Islandora 7"
     The direction of the relationship between objects and datastreams is reversed when compared to Islandora 7.
 Generally speaking,